 The phones of the College have recently undergone an upgrade.
 The college is now wired for VoIP calling.
 This is an internet-based phone system that allows calls at the College to be made from, or received at, a Washington D.C. area code.
 This makes the calling charge essentially equivalent to a domestic long distance call, except if you live in Canada or Australia.
 The process for making calls, as well as the number of your room phone for receiving calls, will be explained in greater detail upon arrival.
 Each student at the College has a personal room phone, personal phone number, and personal voice mailbox.
 This is a very convenient option for calling home.

 It is also possible, especially if you are making calls to Canada or Australia, to purchase and use a international calling card.
 These are reasonably cheap, at about €5.00 for five hours of phone time over a 90 day period.
 You will be provided with a single phone card upon arrival.

 Many students elect to have a mobile phone while in Rome.
 There are essentially two ways that this can be accomplished.
 First, many of you may already have phones that will work in Europe; you will just need to purchase an international plan at home or purchase a plan here (if the phone is SIM compatible).
-Most smartphones should already be unlocked and capable of working abroad, though check with your wireless carrier or the specifications of the phone.
+Most smartphones should already be unlocked and capable of working abroad.
+You need to check with your wireless carrier before you leave America.
+Once you arrive in Europe, you can not unlock your phone even if you would be able to to in America.
 If you happen to be trapped in a contract for your current phone, you could consider giving it to someone at home who could use it until the contract has expired.
 Similarly, you could request a signed letter from your diocese indicating your “transfer” overseas.
 Many phone companies will allow you to break your contract if your “company” relocates you outside of the country.